Scams

 Check if a firm is FCA-authorised

-You should always access the Register from the FCA,s website, rather than through links in emails or on the website of a firm offering you an investment.
+If you’re thinking about a pension transfer, check the FCA's to see if a firm or individual is authorised or registered.
+You should always access the register from the FCA’s website and not through links in emails or on the website of a firm offering you an investment.

-If you ask us to transfer your pension benefits to another Scheme which is not part of the Public Sector Transfer Club, we’ll ask you to answer questions to help us prevent you from being the victim of a pension scam.
-This is part of our standard checking process to help prevent scams.
+If you get in touch with us about transferring your pension benefits to another scheme which is not part of the Public Sector Transfer Club, as part of our Standard checking process, we’ll ask questions to help us prevent you from being the victim of a pension scam.